Saunved/mint-css/README.md

 ## Going in-depth
 1. Start by installing Sass on your computer from [here](https://github.com/sass/dart-sass/releases/tag/1.26.3). *Feel free to read up on Sass if you are unfamiliar with it.*
+2. The ```flavors``` folder contains the ```default``` folder, which in turn contains the default  ```partials``` and ```components```.
+One can create another folder inside flavors and create their own suite of partials and components
+3. All partials and components are referred in the main.scss file.
+So if you create any new flavors or components, please ensure that they are referred to in the main.scss file.
-2. You can add/remove/edit partials in the main.scss file and compile the output using
+4. You can simply run the command below to start compiling the sass output while you make any changes
 ```sass --watch main.scss:output.css```

 This will create an output.css file each time you make any changes to the referred partials or the main.scss file.
 Open the index.html file to see the results.
 I recommend creating a local server that automatically updates whenever any files in the folder are changed.